The future of SAF in Brazil

 The Brazilian government’s engagement with ethanol production is a key factor behind the popularity of sugarcane crops, and a similar scenario could unfold for SAF with the right policies.
 Above all, to ensure a sustainable increase in output, it is crucial to implement more robust policies that address issues such as illegal deforestation and agrological zoning for sugarcane cultivation.
 Ultimately the success of the Brazilian biofuel revolution depends on achieving alignment and constructive collaboration between the government and the industry.

-ADI Analytics is a prestigious, boutique consulting firm specializing in oil & gas, energy transition, and chemicals since 2009.
-We bring deep, first-rate expertise in a broad range of markets including sustainable aviation fuels, where we support Fortune 500, mid-sized and early-stage companies, and investors with consulting services, research reports, and data and analytics, with the goal of delivering actionable outcomes to help our clients achieve tangible results.
+ADI is a prestigious, boutique consulting firm specializing in oil and gas, energy transition, and chemicals since 2009.
+We bring deep expertise in a broad range of markets where we support Fortune 500, mid-sized and early-stage companies, and investors with consulting services, research reports, and data and analytics, with the goal of delivering actionable outcomes to help our clients achieve tangible results.

-We also host the ADI Forum, one of Houston’s distinguished industry conferences, to bring c-suite executives from oil & gas, energy transition, and chemicals together for meaningful dialogue and strategic insights across the value chains.
+We also host the ADI Forum that brings c-suite executives together for meaningful dialogue and strategic insights across the oil & gas, energy transition, and chemicals value chains.
+Learn more about the ADI Forum.

 Subscribe to our newsletter or contact us to learn more.